Chigoziee/fintech-fraud-ai-Chigozie-Hyginus-Ifenji/README.md

 ![alt text](utils/images/image-6.png)

 This is a common problem in fraud detection.
-To handle this, SMOTEENN whcih is a combination of SMOTE (Synthetic Minority Over-sampling Technique) and ENN (Edited Nearest Neighbors) was used to oversample the minority class and undersample the majority class. this method was selected because:
+To handle this, SMOTEENN whcih is a combination of SMOTE (Synthetic Minority Over-sampling Technique) and ENN (Edited Nearest Neighbors) was used to oversample the minority class and undersample the majority class.
+This method was selected because:

 - I want cleaner decision boundaries by removing confusing majority samples.
 - You're dealing with moderate-to-severe class imbalance (17%).